Lenovo Brand World

 Shared documents

-Use our corporate employee-use typeface, Arial, for internal communications and shareable documents (i.e., PPTs, Word, Excel and email communications).
+Use our corporate employee-use typeface, Arial Regular or Arial Bold, for internal communications and shareable documents (i.e., PPTs, Word, Excel and email communications).
 It is a pre-loaded, standard system font allowing for global access.
 All of our Microsoft Office templates use Arial as their default font.

-Use Noto Sans for internal focused materials in China.
+Use Noto Sans for internally focused materials in China.

 Arial Bold and Arial Regular examples